-We inquired of staff whether the Metropolitan Council provides service in more than one urbanized area or an urbanized area and a non-urbanized area.
+We inquired of staff whether the Metropolitan Council provides service in more than one urbanized area or between an urbanized area and a non-urbanized area.
 We were informed that the Metropolitan Council provides service to one urbanized area and a non-urbanized area for its demand response mode.
 We inquired of staff about the procedures for allocation of statistics between the urbanized area and the non-urbanized area.
-We were informed the urbanized area remains unchanged from the 2010 census.
-The reports and calculations used for allocating the statistics in prior years were reviewed and we determined that the stated procedure was followed and the computations are correct (Policy Manual, Federal Funding Allocation Test y).
+We inspected the worksheets, route maps, and urbanized area boundaries used for allocating the statistics and determined that the stated procedure was followed and the computations are correct (Policy Manual, Federal Funding Allocation Test y).

 27. Compare the data reported on the Federal Funding Allocation Statistics form(s) to data from the prior report year and calculate the percentage change from the prior year to the current year.
-For actual vehicle revenue miles, passenger miles traveled or operating expenses data that have increased or decreased by more than ten percent, or fixed guideway directional route mile data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.
+For actual vehicle revenue miles, passenger miles traveled, or operating expenses data that have increased or decreased by more than ten percent, or fixed guideway directional route mile data that have increased or decreased, interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.